-Swissquote Bank Ltd holds a banking licence issued by its supervisory authority the Swiss Federal Financial Market Supervisory Authority (FINMA) and is a member of the Swiss Bankers Association."
+Swissquote Bank Ltd holds a banking license issued by its supervisory authority the Swiss Federal Financial Market Supervisory Authority (FINMA) and is a member of the Swiss Bankers Association."

 Next, look up the firm on the list of supervised institutions listed on FINMA's website to validate the firm's current regulatory status.
 Here is the official FINMA page for Swissquote Bank Ltd.